 It is well adapted to survive summer drought, even in high-rainfall areas tending to grow in well drained, rocky sites on both acidic and alkaline soils, where it is tightly anchored by the root system, a close parallel with A. menziesii (Sealy 1949).
 Lacking a persistent buried seed bank (Bertsouklis & Papafotiou 2013), it survives fire by sprouting from a lignotuber, again parallelling Pacific Madrone; in northerly populations which never burn, this has also been shown to allow regrowth after exceptionally cold winters, such as 1946–7 in Killarney (Sealy 1949).

 The Strawberry Tree’s economic significance is relatively small and local, despite manifold uses (the introduction to Gomes (2011) – easily accessed on the web – usefully summarizes a scattered literature from around the Mediterranean).
 Like other Arbutus, its flowers are pollinated by bees and yield a dark, bitter honey, produced commercially in parts of Spain and Portugal.
 The reason why natural selection has favoured autumn flowering in this species seems to have been little investigated.
 The seeds seem mainly to be dispersed by birds feeding on the fruits before they fall; large Wood Pigeon flocks visit Irish trees (Sealy 1949).
 The fruit pulp ferments spontaneously, sometimes while still on the tree, and is widely used to make alcoholic drinks, many of them distilled, the best known being Portuguese aguardente de medronhos: Casa do Medronho (2015) describes production methods.
 Most fruit is gathered from wild trees.
 Jams and jellies are sometimes made, along with cakes and puddings such as the French tarte aux arbouses.
 The leaves have been used in diverse ways in folk medicine; foliage (mainly from Portugal) is sold in the European cut flower trade, but Bertsouklis & Papafotiou (2016) suggest that the faster growing A. × andrachnoides might prove better.
+Before the Second World War, there was seasonal demand in the British floristry trade for 30–60 cm branches bearing both healthy leaves and well-coloured fruit (Taylor & Johnstone 1938).
 The reddish-brown wood is hard but splits on drying (Elwes & Henry 1908); it has little construction value, but is sometimes used for small turned items and for charcoal.
 Work on genetic improvement of A. unedo as a crop is in its infancy, and has mainly focussed on micropropagation of selected trees (Gomes 2011).